Friendship messages help kids practice giving and receiving compliments

 Ansel writes a friendship message.

-Here is a message a child wrote to me when I taught at Dublin Montessori Academy.
+Here is a message a child wrote to me.
 I pasted it in my journal.

-And a few others I saved.
 It is interesting to me that over the years some children spontaneously call me "Aunt Susan."
 Brenna, the writer of the message on green paper, addresses me that way.
-Kate, a former student and now a Montessori teacher and mom to her son Charlie, still refers to me as aunt in emails.
+Kate, a former student and now a Montessori teacher and mom to her son Charlie, still refers to me as aunt.